JamesDunne/android-wallpaper-animator/README.md

 1. Download `WallpaperAnimator-master.apk` (200KB) to your android device and install it
 2. Download the sample `animated-wallpaper.zip` (20MB) to your android device
-3. Create a folder `animated-wallpaper` in the root of your primary SD card, e.g. `/mnt/sdcard/` or `/storage/emulated/0/`
+3. Extract sample `animated-wallpaper.zip` to the root of your primary SD card, e.g. `/storage/emulated/0/` (depends on device)
-4. Extract `animated-wallpaper.zip` into `animated-wallpaper` folder so that the image files are in that folder with no folder hierarchy present.
-5. Delete any extra files found in `animated-wallpaper` folder.
+4. Extraction should preserve folders and should create a `/animated-wallpaper/` folder
-6. Set your live wallpaper to "Wallpaper Animator"
+5. Set your live wallpaper to "Wallpaper Animator" (long-press home screen in an empty space)
-7. Watch it go!

 Notes
 =====